c4tom/DreamDevBox/docs/getting-started/install-the-devilbox.rst

    host> cp env-example .env

-The ``.env`` file does nothing else than providing environment variables for Docker Compose and in this case it is used as the main configuration file for the Devilbox by providing all kinds of settings (such as which version to start up).
+The ``.env`` file does nothing else than providing environment variables for Docker Compose and in this case it is used as the main configuration file for the DreamDevBox by providing all kinds of settings (such as which version to start up).

 .. seealso::